pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Further, you have now also conveniently found 90 examples where the cat detector outputted incorrect bounding boxes.
 You can use these 90 examples to carry out a deeper level of error analysis on the cat detector to see how to improve that.

 Our description of how you attribute error to one part of the pipeline has been informal so far: you look at the output of each of the parts and see if you can decide which one made a mistake.
 This informal method could be all you need.
-But in the next chapter, you’ll also see a more formal way of attributing error.

 ### Attributing error to one part